 Example: A project pauses because no one knows the newest version of a document.

 Simple document management or shared folders keep teams moving.
+Read more about document management solutions that support faster access to current information.

 4. Teams misunderstand instructions